3DRX/tcctl/README.md

 ![tcctl](./README.assets/tcctl.png)

-> A webui for tc netem, designed to be run on OpenWRT routers.
+> A webui for tc netem, designed to be run on OpenWrt routers.

 ## Features